Anna Larpent: Career

-When she was eighteen Larpent published a 32 page account of the bigamy trial of Elizabeth Pierrepont, Duchess of Kingston-upon-Hull at Westminster Hall that gathered 4,000 spectators.
+When she was eighteen, Larpent published a 32 page account of the bigamy trial of Elizabeth Pierrepont, Duchess of Kingston-upon-Hull at Westminster Hall that gathered 4,000 spectators.
 The manuscript that was written by a woman for other women to read has been re-published as a historic source.

 Her husband, John Larpent, was the Inspector of Plays serving as the single approver of plays that were to be performed in Britain.
 Following their marriage, Anna was the de facto assistant to him.
-When the plays were written in French or Italian then she had the skills to be able comprehend them.
-She was fluent in Italian where her husband had little knowledge so it was she who reviewed the plays that were written in Italian.
+When the plays were written in French or Italian then she had the skills to be comprehend them.
+She was fluent in Italian, where her husband had little knowledge.
+So she reviewed the plays that were written in Italian.
 Larpent was interested in her work and she was a fan of Elizabeth Inchbald.

-Career
+Marriage and children

 On 25 April 1782 she married John Larpent, a widower who she hoped would care for her and younger sister Clara who she had adopted.
 From his first marriage, he was a father of Francis Seymour Larpent, who later served as Judge-Advocate General of the British Army.
 Together, they were the parents of two sons: